jongpie/NebulaLogger/docs/apex/Configuration/LoggerParameter.md

 #### `STORE_HTTP_REQUEST_HEADER_VALUES` → `Boolean`

 Indicates if Nebula Logger will store the header values when logging an instance of `System.HttpRequest`.
 Controlled by the custom metadata record `LoggerParameter.StoreHttpRequestHeaderValues`, or `true` as the default.
-Regardless of how this parameter is configured, Nebula Logger will still log the header keys of any instance of `System.HttpRequest` that is logged - this parameter only controls if the header values are stored.
+Regardless of how this parameter is configured, Nebula Logger will still log the specified list of header keys of any instance of `System.HttpRequest` that is logged - this parameter only controls if the header values are stored.

 #### `STORE_HTTP_RESPONSE_HEADER_VALUES` → `Boolean`

-Indicates if Nebula Logger will store the header values when logging an instance of `System.HttpRequest`.
+Indicates if Nebula Logger will store the header values when logging an instance of `System.HttpResponse`.
 Controlled by the custom metadata record `LoggerParameter.StoreHttpResponseHeaderValues`, or `true` as the default.
 Regardless of how this parameter is configured, Nebula Logger will still log the header keys of any instance of `System.HttpResponse` that is logged - this parameter only controls if the header values are stored.

 #### `STORE_ORGANIZATION_LIMITS` → `Boolean`